What is a Third Party Insurance Claim?

 Ultimately, the insurance company will make you a settlement offer after evaluating your case and the accident.
 In order to determine if you are being offered a fair amount for your injuries and damages, it’s always best to consult an attorney before accepting a settlement or signing any paperwork.
 An attorney can ensure you’re being treated and compensated fairly.

-Need help with your third party insurance claim?
+Need help filing your claim or need representation for a personal injury accident?
 Call the Law Offices of Pat Maloney today at at 210-226-8888 to get started.